Hong Kong 2025 Day 6: Star Ferry to Central & More Eats (香港.漫游+美食)

 Once again, I walked through Mong Kok, among Sunday crowds, towards Prince Edward MTR Station (太子站).
 Similarly, on a wide pedestrian overhead bridge over Prince Edward Road West (太子道西), hordes of foreign workers gathered and sat on the bridge, leaving narrow paths for pedestrians to walk.
 Police officers were also deployed to manage the crowds.

 I tried a piece of the Black Sesame Film Roll while queuing.
-Each "film roll" was made by rolling a thick sheet of black sesame cake, about 2mm in thickness, and topped with roasted white sesame seeds.
-Similar to the black sesame pudding and paste that I had tried previously, it was mild-sweet with flavours of both black and white sesame seeds and soft chewy texture.
+Similar to its black sesame pudding and paste, which I had tried previously, it was mild-sweet with rich flavours of black and white sesame seeds.
 It was undoubtedly a healthier choice of dessert.

 10 minutes later, I walked away with a Black Sesame Soft-Serve Ice-Cream (特浓黑芝麻软雪糕, HK$28) and bit off its tip before remembering to take a photo — that was how tempting it was.
-The ice-cream was rich in black sesame flavours with black sesame ice-cream, dribbled with thick black sesame syrup, in a black sesame biscuit cone — I was pretty sure it was not made with charcoal.
-It was mild-sweet as usual, not milky and best of all, the biscuit cone did not become soggy and had remained crispy till the whole ice-cream was finished.
-No regrets for going back to the shop for more of its desserts — we tried 5 types in total.
+No regrets for going back to the shop for more of its desserts.

 It started raining but stopped after 5 minutes, I decided to head back to the hotel as exhaustion had finally seeped-in and I could not stand the heat anymore.
 I hiked from Prince Edward to Yau Ma Tei, backtracking the route that I had taken.
 I reached the hotel at around 4pm.
 My sister was already back.